 If you miss that then the walk along the beach is a bit longer, but there is another route a bit further along.
 Keep walking along until you get near to the Blakeney Point Nature Reserve.
 You’ll know you’re there when you see a big fence and a sign saying “No Further Please.”
 This area of the Nature Reserve is home to vulnerable ground nesting birds and is restricted from April to mid August.

 Okay, we’ve gone as far as the Nature Reserve, and we’re pretty close to our destination.
-In the next article we’ll continue the walk.
+In the next article we’ll continue this walk.